Fleek-PIatform/website/src/content/docs/SDK/index.md

 ## ApplicationAccessTokenService

 Application credentials are the access tokens to your project.
-They are used to authenticate your application with Fleek's services.
-It's feasible to produce multiple application credentials for a single project, each having different permissions.
+You can use this authentication method if you want to upload files or directories to the Fleek Storage.
+For other SDK methods you need to use the PersonalAccessTokenService.

 You can create an application token following the steps [here](/docs/platform/projects#application-credentials).